Lotta smoke, dirt and grime in this one!

 - Odd Friendship: The bond between B'Elanna and Neelix is on display again in this episode when he catches her meditating.
 She snaps at him, but then she feels bad and confesses what she was doing.
 He promises to keep her secret.

 - Planet of Hats: The Malon are an entire culture revolving around the rather limited concept of dumping toxic waste in outer space.
+At least their motives in doing so are explored here.

 - Plot-Driven Breakdown: The theta radiation prevents Voyager from forming a warp field to escape.
 Later they can't beam out the Away Team because of the heavy anti-radiation shielding surrounding the freighter's bridge.